How to Compare Excel Files Using Java Streams

 • Working with files and streams in Java

-If you can write a simple Java program that reads a file, you’re ready for this tutorial.
+If you can write a simple Java program that reads a file, you’re ready.

 Setting Up GroupDocs.Comparison for Java

 Getting GroupDocs.Comparison into your project is surprisingly simple.
-Here’s how to do it step by step.
+Here’s the exact Maven configuration you need.

 <repositories>